On a Merton Problem with Irreversible Healthcare Investment: Introduction

+\textbf{Step 1.} We first transform the original stochastic control-stopping problem, whose value function is denoted by \(V\), into a dual problem using martingale and duality methods, in the spirit of \cite{karatzas2000utility} and \cite{yang2018optimal}.
+This transformation reduces the consumption-portfolio component of the problem and leads to a dual optimal stopping problem with value function \(J\).

-\textbf{Step 2.} We study the dual problem (with value function $J$), which is a \emph{finite time-horizon, two-dimensional optimal stopping problem with interconnected dynamics}.
-The dual variable $Z$ (Lagrange multiplier) evolves as a geometric Brownian motion, whose drift depends on the health capital process $H$.
-Moreover, $H$ affects the mortality rate and thus the exponential discount factor appearing in the stopping functional.
-The coupling between the two components of the state process makes the study of the optimal stopping problem quite intricate.
+\textbf{Step 2.} We then study the dual problem, which is a \emph{two-dimensional optimal stopping problem with interconnected dynamics}.
+The dual variable \(Z\) evolves as a geometric diffusion whose drift depends on the health capital process \(H\).
+At the same time, \(H\) affects the force of mortality and hence the discount factor in the stopping functional.
+This coupling makes the optimal stopping problem non-standard.

-It is also worth pointing out that the health capital process $H$ does not possess any diffusive term, which leads to a novel analysis of the regularity of $J$.
-As a matter of fact, the process $(Z, H)$ is a degenerate diffusion process (in the sense that the differential operator of $(Z, H)$ is a degenerate parabolic operator) so that the study of the regularity of $J$ in the interior of its continuation region cannot hinge on classical analytic existence results for parabolic PDEs (see, e.g., \cite{friedman1026variational} and also notice that the differential operator in our case does not even satisfy the H\"ormander condition required in \cite{peskir2022weak}).

-Additional technical difficulties arise when trying to infer properties of the optimal stopping boundary $b$.
-In fact, due to the generic time and health dependence of the mortality force, we were unable to establish any monotonicity for the mapping $(t,h) \mapsto b(t,h)$, and actually our numerical study reveals that $t \mapsto b(t,h)$ is indeed not monotone.
-It is well known in optimal stopping and free-boundary theory that monotonicity of $b$ is the key to a rigorous study of the regularity of the boundary (e.g.\ continuity) and of the value function (e.g.\ continuous differentiability).
-The interested reader may consult the introduction in \cite{de2019lipschitz} for a deeper discussion.

-We overcome these major technical hurdles by proving that the optimal boundary is in fact a locally Lipschitz-continuous function of time $t$ and health capital $h$, without employing neither monotonicity of the boundary nor classical results on interior regularity for parabolic PDEs.
-In order to achieve this goal, we rely only upon probabilistic methods which are specifically designed to tackle our problem.